 Just as how what we say we value can differ from what we actually value, what we believe we’re being incentivized to do can differ from our true external incentives.
 If you confuse some reward you’ve elected to give yourself with the true underlying task you wanted to accomplish, you’re less likely to complete the task even if you’re more likely to get the reward.
 The extreme example of this is “wireheading”, hacking into your reward centers to give you the greatest possible amount of pleasure even though if you’re sitting around blissed out all day, you’re not going to be making much progress on your true goals.

 Beyond just self-improvement, I think the incentives-based view of the world can provide some pretty good insight into why people act the way they do.
 “Follow the money” is easily generalized to “follow the incentives”, which works better (although it’s harder to follow) because a lot of what we value is non-monetary.
 If you have a goal you strongly wish to accomplish above all else, your best bet is to set up an incentive structure that leads you towards it, and then act as you would otherwise act in the face of complicated or conflicted information.
 Let the incentives guide you home.

-The original reason is that Thomas Carlyle was dismissing the economics of his day (Carlyle argued that the emancipation of slaves would be bad for them).
+The original coinage is due to Thomas Carlyle who was dismissing the economics of his day (Carlyle argued that the emancipation of slaves would be bad for them).
 The phrase has more to do with Mill, not Malthus’ dismal predictions, as has been widely spread.
-Of course, the idea that slavery could be ended by sheer force of supply and demand is an example of incentives gone right.↩
+Of course, if it were true that slavery could be ended by sheer force of supply and demand that would be a whopping example of incentives gone right.↩︎